 - Filing a foreclosure prior to 120 days payment delinquency

-- Process of foreclosure while you are in the process of applying for a modification
+- Filing a foreclosure while you are in review for a modification

 - Lack of live communication with your lender prior to foreclosure initiation

 After receiving tens of thousands of complaints, the federal government saw the need to reign in the mortgage companies and banks that were forcing homeowners into foreclosure rather than providing the help they were required to provide.
 The Dodd-Frank Act and the Consumer Financial Protection Bureau (“CFPB”) finally put federal regulations on the side of the homeowner rather than the banks.

-A foreclosure is not allowed to be initiated while there is an active modification application in process.
+A foreclosure is not allowed to be initiated while a borrower is in review for a modification.
 The banks/mortgage companies have in some cases done nearly everything possible to hinder the modification process and force homeowners to lose their homes.
 They have ignored phone calls, repeatedly denied receiving documentation, though people have such proof as fax confirmations, etc.

 While the Dodd-Frank Act and CFPB can’t undo what has been done, it does allow for some level of financial relief.
 If we win your case you could receive up to $2,000 for every incident we can identify.
 Our Law Firm wants to make sure that you receive the compensation you are due.

 Our firm understands the complex regulations and the many instances in which your rights may have been violated.
 This is not a class action suit: each case is individually handled and pursued.
 There is no obligation for our review.
 Call one of our experienced representatives to discuss your situation to see if there have been any violations.